ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## Renaming Variables, Sets, and Integer Constants

-A top level declaration in a script rename a match variable
+A top level declaration in a script can rename a match variable

     rename: _bettername _12